DomantasJokubaitis/linux-projects/docs/debian.md

 systemctl enable cockpit
 systemctl start cockpit
 ```
-To use Cockpit, you need to type `host:9090` into an internet browsers search bar (replace host with your actual host) and type in the server login details.
+To use Cockpit, enter `host:9090` into an internet browsers search bar (replace host with your actual host) and enter the server login details.
 > Make sure to add host to /etc/hosts
 ## Virtualization
 The RHCSA preperation book I'm reading (RHCSA9 Certification Guide by Sander Van Vugt) requires me to have a RHEL based distribution installed, so a decision on virtualization software was made.